Greenpilot4/anti-clown-discord/README.md

 Once you have created your bot find where it says "token" and copy.

-Once you have copied your bot token, paste this into the config.json file under "token" or in heroku under token.
+After you have copied your bot token, paste this into the config.json file under "token" or in heroku under token.

 ## Inviting to discord server
 To invite your bot to your server go to the application settings, the "General Information Tab" and copy the client ID.